iotaledger/iota/RUST_CONVENTIONS.md

 #### Absolute Imports

-Use crate-level imports.
-Do not use `super` to specify relative import paths.
+Use `crate`-level imports.
+Do not use `super` to specify relative import paths, as they tend to break more easily during refactors than `crate` imports.

 <small>NOTE: Relative import paths are allowed in test modules.</small>